Ford Puma SUV - Engines, drive & performance

 Rekindling the Puma model name for an SUV, rather than a small coupe, has been a polarising move among enthusiasts, so does the new Puma have the driver appeal to pull it off?
-Our early drive indicates it's certainly a contender as the most fun crossover, thanks in no small part to its stretched Fiesta underpinnings.
+Our experience indicates it's certainly a contender as the most fun crossover, thanks in no small part to its stretched Fiesta underpinnings.

 Ford Puma petrol engines

-Both of the Puma's petrol engines are 1.0-litre EcoBoost units with three cylinders and Ford's new mild-hybrid technology, producing 123 and 153bhp respectively.
-Acceleration is competitive for a crossover, with 0-62mph taking 9.8 seconds or 8.9 seconds with a six-speed manual gearbox, while the 123bhp engine with manual gears is reasonably close behind at 9.8 seconds.
+Both of the Puma's petrol engines are 1.0-litre EcoBoost units with three cylinders and Ford's new mild-hybrid technology, producing 123bhp and 153bhp respectively.
+Acceleration is competitive for a crossover, with 0-62mph taking nine seconds for the more powerful version with its six-speed manual gearbox, while the 123bhp engine with manual gears is reasonably close behind at 9.8 seconds.